 Link to paper: https://journals.lww.com/acsm-msse/Abstract/9900/Comparison_of_Olympic_Style_Weightlifting.321.aspx

-The challenge with youth lifters is in the comparison of pre-teen athletes to athletes who have gone through puberty.
+Q-points scaling table is recommended for athletes 18 years and older.
+The challenge with using the Q-points scaling system with youth lifters is in the comparison of pre-teen athletes to athletes who have gone through puberty.
 If one holds a youth competition and wants to determine the best lifter, one can compare the same aged lifters to each other: the best 12-13-year-old lifter; the best 14-15-year-old lifter; and lastly the best 16-17-year lifter.
 Yet the lowest bodyweight to consider is 48 kg for boys and 43 kg for girls until the study can be completed with a sufficient database of results for lifters under those weights.